 Although the process of purchasing land is similar to a home mortgage, down payments are typically higher (15–20%), interest rates are higher and terms are shorter (15–20 years).
 Work with a lender that understands the unique process of land transactions and can guide you through the process.
 Some banks cannot lend for raw land purchases, so find a lender ahead of time.
 Consider getting pre-qualified and prepare documents (balance sheet, tax returns, etc.) so once you are ready to make an offer, the process can move smoothly and quickly.
 If you are looking for a lender that specializes in land financing, contact AgSouth Farm Credit to discuss your needs.

-If you’re interested in buying land in South Carolina or Georgia, one of our local loan officers would be more than happy to help.
+If you’re interested in buying land in South Carolina, North Carolina, or Georgia, one of our local loan officers would be more than happy to help.
 Find an AgSouth Branch near you!

-Not in South Carolina or Georgia?
+Not in South Carolina, North Carolina, or Georgia?
 Find your Farm Credit Association.